BisonSchweizAG/jython-frozen-mirror/bison/README.md

 ## Build and test as a developer

 - run the `build developer` launch configuration <br/>(the first run just after `clean` might fail - run again in this case)
-- run the `javatests` launch configuration
+- run the `javatests` launch configuration (make sure to run it with jdk 11)
 - run the `regrtests` launch configuration <br/>(on Mac: eagerly picks the latest installed JDK -> tweak `dist/bin/jython` to use jdk 11 and `--illegal-access=warn`, around line 263)
 - on Ubuntu, the result of the 'regrtests' is as follows:
 ```